What is Project Scheduling Construction?

 - Estimation of time: To achieve the required result, it is essential to calculate the correct schedule of time for each task.

-- Calculation of logical relationship: Identify the logical relationships between the task is important.
+- Calculation of logical relationship: Identifying the logical relationships between the task is important.
 Often one task cannot be started before another is completed.
 Now project scheduling software helps to recognize the logical relationship between the tasks.
 It also indicates if the project is lagging behind the schedule.

 - Allocating resources: At the time of scheduling, it is essential to allocate the resources that will be needed to complete the whole task on time.